-The zoning amendment procedure is initiated when a property owner, or city or village officials seek a change in the provisions, rules or requirements of the zoning ordinance (text change) or a change in the mapping of district boundaries (rezoning).
+The zoning amendment procedure is initiated when a property owner, the community, or township officials seek a change in the provisions, rules, or requirements of the zoning ordinance (text change) or a change in the mapping of district boundaries (rezoning).

-Petitioner(s), zoning administrator, the planning commission, and city or village legislative body.
+Petitioner(s), zoning administrator, the planning commission, the county zoning review agency, and the township board.

 Amendments, as legislative actions, must follow the same route required for the adoption of the original ordinance.
-This means that the proposed amendment should be considered carefully along-side adopted city or village land use policies and plans.
-The review should establish the compatibility of the proposal with adopted community policies, plans and both existing and future land uses.
+This means that the proposed amendment should be considered carefully alongside adopted township land use policies and plans.
+The review should establish the compatibility of the proposal with adopted community policies, plans, and both existing and future land uses.